 While I have no particular interest in trends (whether it’s gardening or fashion or anything else), I do love it when something beneficial or fabulous in gardening catches on fire.

 The best ones are usually things gardeners have been doing all along.
 When they snowball into trends, like organic gardening practices or the benefits of local food growing, there’s a powerful effect.
 Most of us watch and hope that we’ll get some new recruits to the green side of life.

 Yes, there’s always lots of co-opting going on, also known as greenwashing in the eco-friendly realms, but, beyond that, these ideas can also open up good business opportunities, and create a whole new wave of organic gardeners.

 Some will eventually give it up, but others will stick with it for life.
 Come to the green side!
 We have organic cookies!

-Top Ten Trends for Gardening in 2015
+Top Ten Trends for Gardening